Wisconsin Bankruptcy FAQs

 People throughout Milwaukee and Waukesha who are having difficulty paying their debts sometimes consider bankruptcy to obtain relief from collection efforts, eliminate some or all of their debts, or restructure their debt payments to a more manageable level.
 The bankruptcy process can seem a bit overwhelming.
 Lombardo Law Office has put together the following bankruptcy questions and answers (FAQs).
-By answering these common questions about bankruptcy we hope to reduce the stress associated with an unfamiliar process.
-The following should give those considering a bankruptcy a good understanding of the bankruptcy basics and answer your any bankruptcy questions you may have.
+By answering these common questions about bankruptcy, we hope to reduce the stress associated with an unfamiliar process.
+The following information should give those considering a bankruptcy a good understanding of the bankruptcy basics and answer your any bankruptcy questions you may have.

 What is Bankruptcy?